-After studying biology and geology, Guillaume Habert graduated in 1999 from the École normale supérieure in Paris, with a degree in earth, atmospheric and oceanic studies.
-In 2004 he completed his PhD in Toulouse, France, on structural geology.
+After studying biology and geology, Guillaume Habert graduated in 1999 from the École normale supérieure in Paris, France, with a degree in earth, atmospheric and oceanic studies.
+In 2004 he completed his PhD in structural geology in Toulouse, France.
 His research was based on the relations between internal structures in granites and the tectonic context.
-After his PhD Guillaume Habert used his knowledge of natural rocks mineralogy to explore how specific clays and pozzolans can be used as a cement substitute.
-This work, funded by the CNRS and Lafarge, was followed by a Postdoctoral position at the Federal University of Paraiba, Brazil.
-From 2007 to 2012 Guillaume Habert conducted research at the Laboratoire Central des Ponts et Chaussées in Paris.
-His work focused on the development of sustainable concrete.
-This also led him to address the environmental evaluation of building materials as well as the development of new binders such as geopolymers.
-Since August 2012, Guillaume Habert holds the Chair of Sustainable Construction and is Associate Professor at ETH Zurich.
-In June 2014, he joined the NCCR Digital Fabrication.
+After his PhD, Guillaume Habert used his knowledge of natural rocks mineralogy to explore how specific clays and pozzolans can be used as a cement substitute.
+He followed up on this work, funded by the CNRS and Lafarge, with a postdoctoral position at the Federal University of Paraiba, Brazil.
+From 2007 to 2012, Guillaume Habert conducted research at the Laboratoire Central des Ponts et Chaussées in Paris.
+His work there focused on the development of sustainable concrete.
+This also led him to address the environmental evaluation of building materials and the development of new binders such as geopolymers.
+Since August 2012, Guillaume Habert holds the Chair of Sustainable Construction at ETH Zurich, Switzerland.
+In June 2014, he joined the NCCR Digital Fabrication as a principal investigator.
+Since 2018, he supports the NCCR Digital Fabrication as an associated investigator.

 Role in the NCCR Digital Fabrication: Principal Investigator